hammonjj/dartomite/README.md

 # Dartomite
 ## General
 This project is a test project as I build APIs in several different frameworks to determine what I most prefer these days.
 The landscape of backend frameworks has changed dramatically over the last few years since I last dug in to them.
-I have one other project I am going to build at the moment that will mirror this one called [Denoomite](https://github.com/hammonjj/denomite)
+I have one other project I am going to build at the moment that will mirror this one called [Denomite](https://github.com/hammonjj/denomite)

-This project is a fully-featured, self-contained admin panel built with Deno and Oak.
-It provides user management functionality with audit logging for changes made in the admin interface.
+This project is a fully-featured, self-contained admin panel built with Dart.
+It provides user management functionality.
 Designed to be lightweight and flexible, this project can be used for both personal and commercial purposes with proper attribution.

 Key features include:
 - User management (create, update, delete users)
 - Admin interface to manage users
-- Audit logging for tracking changes
 - Modular and scalable architecture

 License: MIT (Commercial use allowed with attribution)